 Welcome to my website!

-In addition to learning the ropes in the editorial office I am working on the referee report for the second in our series of papers on the Lya luminosity function from MUSE.
-With our pilot study recently accepted for publication in MNRAS (unrelated to new job…) the second and very exciting paper will be published as part of an A&A special issue on the Hubble Ultra Deep Field as seen by MUSE; the ground-breaking wide-field integral field spectrograph installed on the Very Large Telescope in Chile.
+My latest paper, uncovering the faint-end of the Lya luminosity function with MUSE, has been accepted for publication in an A&A special issue on the Hubble Ultra Deep Field as seen by ESO-MUSE (the ground-breaking wide-field integral field spectrograph installed on the Very Large Telescope in Chile!)

 - Lyman Alpha Emitters (LAEs)

 - Evolution of cosmic star formation as a function of stellar mass

 - Quenching of star formation – mechanisms acting at z~1

 - Chocolate –> Take a look at The Chocolate Umbrella website